I love spring because the days are longer and the weather is warmer, but I am not as enamored of all of the deadlines that come with it.

 Of course, I didn’t get done as much as I had hoped, because I seldom (if ever) do, but in between all of the things that needed my attention, I did manage to fit in some time for my beloved craft.

-And for those of you who enjoy your Monty Python without a twist of calculus, here is a video of the scene that inspired my son and his friends:
+And for those of you who enjoy your Monty Python without a twist of calculus, here is a video of the scene with the Knights who say plug in that inspired my son and his friends: